whiprandolph/bestseller/notes.md

 Chapters to keep almost entirely
 * 1, 2, 9, sacred circles,

-* incorporate healthy culture-qualities in subcultures: rainbow, children
+* incorporate healthy nation-qualities in subcultures: rainbow, children

 Themes
-* Healthy cultures exist - here's what they're like
+* Healthy nations exist - here's what they're like
 * personal qualities to cultivate to create one
-* unhealthy cultures
+* unhealthy nations
   * what to be able to watch out for (noticing manipulation, not falling for it)
   * things are actually this bad - needs change, worth big risk
-  * healthy culture commentary on unhealthy cultures (ie Sitting Bull speech)
+  * healthy nation commentary on unhealthy nations (ie Sitting Bull speech)

-more stories of gift economies in unhealthy cultures - think of cardboard boxes with veggies in rural wnc
+more stories of gift economies in unhealthy nations - think of cardboard boxes with veggies in rural wnc

-#### How can I tell if I'm in a healthy culture or not?
+#### How can I tell if I'm in a healthy nation or not?
 * Do my neighbors expect me to stand in solidarity with people when they're threatened?
 Or am I punished for this, because it is supposedly the police's job?
 * Is selfishness or greed common, or rare?
 * Do I trust leaders to put the needs of the group ahead of their own needs, no matter what?
 Do I trust the leaders to consistently tell the truth and keep their   promises?